 Midwestern University dental faculty and students made a humanitarian trip to Guatemala.
 Here they provided dental treatment to those in need with DOCARE.
 DentiMax helped their efforts by donating dental sensors and dental imaging tools.

-These three words embody the spirit of Midwestern University Dental Arizona’s (MWU-AZ) annual medical trip.
+These three words embody the spirit of Midwestern University Clinic Arizona’s (MWU-AZ) annual medical trip.

-Midwestern University Dental school’s Dean, Brad Smith, DDS, FACD, FICD, lead a team for this trip.
+Midwestern Dental school’s Dean, Brad Smith, DDS, FACD, FICD, lead a team for this trip.
 The team included Assistant Professor Robert Kramer, DMD, FCID, FACD, university dental students, five faculty members, and three related volunteers.

 Dr. Smith and Dr. Kramer brought a completely voluntary team who joined in a service trip to Guatemala City.